mdn/content/files/en-us/web/css/color_value/lab/index.md

 {{EmbedLiveSample("Adjusting_color_axes", "", "200")}}

-The left column is at the yellow end of the b-axis and the right column is at the blue end.
-Top top row is at the red end of the a-axis and the bottom row is at the green end.
-The middle column and row are at the mid-points of the axis, with the middle cell being grey, having no red, green, yellow, or blue.
+The left column is at the yellow end (-125) of the b-axis and the right column is at the blue end (125).
+The top row displays colors at the red end of the a-axis (-125) and the bottom row is at the green end (125).
+The middle column and row are at the midpoints (0) of each axis, with the middle cell being grey; it contains no red, green, yellow, or blue, with a `0` value for both axes.

 ### Linear gradients along the a-axis and b-axis